5. Training a reflectorch model#

 trainer_kwargs

-- additional trainer keyword arguments, can be used for setting the optimizer keyword arguments (optim_kwargs
+).
+Can also be used for setting the optimizer keyword arguments (optim_kwargs

 training: